DarioBiscevic/ariadne/README.md

 	<img src="logo.svg" alt="ariadne" width="20%"/>
 </p>

-# Ariadne - A maze solver
+# Ariadne - A Maze Solver
 A CLI utility for finding a path in an image of a maze.

 ## About